 The technology on the Green Mountain Grills is truly Best in Class and if you are looking for a portable smoker then this absolutely deserves your consideration.

 If you would like to learn more about either of these products then check out this article on the Best Pellet Smokers for the Money.

 Best Gas Smokers

 Gas smokers are nice because you still get to play with fire but they are easier to control than charcoal or offset smokers.
 Gas powered smokers are usually pretty inexpensive so their is no excuse to not buy a large one.
 There are multiple propane smoker to chose from but only one powered by natural gas.

-There are at least 100 different propane smokers available but my absolute favorite is the black 44 inch Masterbuilt with the glass window.
+There are at least 100 different propane smokers available but the best propane smoker is the black 44 inch Masterbuilt with the glass window.
 Here is the promotional video to get introduced to this great smoker.

 Masterbuilt has two other propane smokers in this size range but I do not recommend them.
 I do want to talk about them just in case you see them and are tempted to make a mistake.